|

 because of social control.
 Unpopular opinions may face the disdain of

-On the one hand, freedom of speech should not be restricted,
+Freedom of speech should not be restricted,

 Offended parties should persistently seek legal satisfaction.
 In no case

-should they express their frustrations and anger in destructive and
+should they use violence, terrorize or express their frustration and